danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 We are making two different copies of `Lesson2`.
-Besides giving them names, we are using the `requires` clause to *rename the required signature*, making it overlap with the name of the appropiate implementation module!
+Besides giving them names, we are using the `requires` clause to *rename the required signature*, making it overlap with the name of the appropiate implementation module.
 Mixing matching is triggered by a coincidence of module and signature names; this is why the renaming machinery is important for Backpack.